-EE\3.02 Energy Technology
+EE_3.02 Energy Technology

-Code Workload Credits Level of module Frequency of Duration EE_3.02 150 h 5 CP 3 rd semester offer 1 semester Winter semester Courses Teaching time Self-study Planned group Lecture: 30 h/ 2SWS 60 h / 4 SWS 90 h / 6 SWS size Exercises: 30 h/2SWS 50 students
+Code Workload Credits Level of module Frequency of Duration EE_3.02 150 h 5 CP 3 rd semester offer 1 semester Winter semester Courses • Teaching time Self-study Planned group Lecture: 30 h/ 2 S ws 60 h / 4 SWS 90 h / 6 SWS size Exercises: 30 h/2 SWS 50 students

 Having passed this module, students have gained a sound technical knowledge and critical thinking about energy technology with emphasis on renewable energy systems.
 They are able to assess the environmental and economic impact of different approaches.
 They understand the basic physical principles and overall technical design of energy systems.
-This encompasses electrical energy generation and distribution as well.
-The students are able to discuss the assets and drawbacks of alternative technologies and consider scalability and transferability to other use cases and regional conditions.
+This encompasses electrical energy generation as well as distribution.
+Students are able to discuss the assets and drawbacks of alternative technologies and consider scalability and transferability to other use cases and regional conditions.